gordielachance/wp-soundsystem/readme.txt

 This requires to be somewhat familiar with [jQuery selectors](http://www.w3schools.com/jquery/jquery_ref_selectors.asp).

-**Native presets**: Last.FM, Spotify, Radionomy, Deezer, SomaFM, BBC, Slacker, Soundcloud, Twitter, Soundsgood, Hype Machine, Reddit, Indie Shuffle, RadioKing, Online Radio Box.
+**Native presets**: Last.fm, Spotify, Radionomy, Deezer, SomaFM, BBC, Slacker, Soundcloud, Twitter, Soundsgood, Hype Machine, Reddit, Indie Shuffle, RadioKing, Online Radio Box.

 You may also propose a **Frontend Tracklist Importer** to your visitors: just create a blank page and set its ID for the *Frontend wizard page ID* field in the plugin settings page.